 Toddlers don’t just use words to communicate, there are also non-verbal cues you can pick up on.
 They may nod or shake their head.
 Their eyes may widen in excitement.
 They may moan or make noises when they are frustrated.

 Picking up on these cues can initially be difficult, but if you take notice you will soon get used to it and start to understand what each cue means.
 Once you understand, you can start to comment and describe what you think they are feeling, and encourage your child to communicate with you.

 Encourage your toddler to talk

 Remember that all children develop their communication skills differently.
 Some children start to talk earlier and some later.
-Good communication is an important parenting skill and these tips will help encourage your child to communicate with you and eventually help to get your toddler to talk.
+Good communication is an important parenting skill and these tips should help encourage your child to communicate with you and eventually help teach your toddler to talk.

-Looking for resources to help your child’s language development?
+Looking for resources to help your child’s language development in a second language?
 Check out our website and subscribe!